 The transition from the federal OBPS came into effect on January 1, 2022.
 The electricity performance standard for electricity sector is 0.370 tCO2e/MWh and the cogeneration standard will be based on 80% efficient cogeneration system policy.
-Ontario has chosen not to include offsets for compliance in its EPS amendments.
+The Government of Ontario has chosen not to include offsets for compliance in its EPS amendments.